danfuzz/samizdat/doc/samizdat-0/library-list.md

 #### `listForEach list function <> ~.`

 Calls the given function on each element of the given list.
-The given function is called with two arguments, namely the element and its index number (zero-based).
+The given function is called with two arguments, namely the element's index (zero-based) and value.
 Always returns void.

 #### `listMap list function <> list`

 Maps each element of a list using a mapping function, collecting the results into a new list.
-The given function is called on each list element, with two arguments, namely the element and its index number (zero-based).
+The given function is called on each list element, with two arguments, namely the element's index (zero-based) and value.

 Similar to `argsMap`, if the function returns void, then no item is added for the corresponding element.
 This means the size of the